 What cats go to a foster home?

-All kinds of cats can go to a foster home including a litter of cats, kittens, cats that can’t be looked after anymore by their families, abandoned cats, timid cats that need a quiet place to relax and learn to be amongst humans, cats on medication or cats that have recently had an operation.
+All kinds of cats can go to a foster home including a litter of cats, kittens, cats that can’t be looked after anymore by their families, abandoned cats, senior cats that need a quiet place to relax and learn to be amongst humans, cats on medication or cats that have recently had an operation.

 What does a foster home involve?